stashed/docs/docs/guides/latest/backends/swift.md

 In order to use OpenStack Swift as backend, you have to create a `Secret` and a `Repository` object pointing to the desired Swift container.

+>If the Swift container does not exist yet, Stash will automatically create it during the first backup.

 #### Create Storage Secret

 Stash supports Swift's Keystone v1, v2, v3 authentication as well as token-based authentication.